biomejs/biome/website/src/content/blog/roadmap-2024.md

 We are thrilled to share what the Core Contributors and Maintainers would like to focus on in 2024.

-We want to remind the community that Biome is a project driven by the community, so we can't promise that all the ideas outlined below are going to be shipped.
+We want to remind that Biome is a community-driven project, so we can't promise that all the ideas outlined below are going to be shipped.

 However, if you're excited about some aspects of the project, and you want to see some of them developed faster than others, you can help us in many ways:
 - [**Be involved in the project and the community**](https://github.com/biomejs).
 Help us to build those features.